Rajpratik71/eucalyptus-wiki/Block-Device-Mapping-Training.md

 * As of Eucalyptus 3.3.0 ephemeral disks will not be displayed in describe volume and describe image requests
 * As of Eucalyptus 3.3.0 only a single ephemeral device can be requested for an instance/image.
 This device size will determined by the vm/instance type requested at run time.
 * As of Eucalyptus 3.3.0 multiple block device mappings are only supported on EBS backed instances.
+* As of Eucalyptus 3.3.0 multiple block device mappings are not supported for vmware

 [[category.Training]]